anthonycole/alinta-angular-test/README.md

-# AlintaAngularTest
+# Alinta Energy Portal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was created for an interview for Alinta Energy.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+It uses [ng-lightning](https://ng-lightning.github.io/ng-lightning/#/) for UI.
+I've built a basic service that uses observables to persist data to localStorage.
+There are also a basic set of tests - mainly around the service layer.
+It allows a user to add, edit, and update customer records.

+# What I would have done with more time.
+* Write more tests
+* Handle error validation on the date field more thoroughly
+* Add sorting by first/last name on customer table

 ## Development server